SuperDARN/pydarn/docs/user/iq.md

 ## Stereo Support

-The examples above will produce mono WAV files using only the real (I) component of the waveform in the IQDAT files.
+The examples above will produce mono WAV files using only the real (I) component of the waveform in the IQDAT file.
 If you wish, it's possible to generate a WAV file with the I and Q components in stereo channels.
 This just requires the ```--stereo``` flag:

 ```bash